CharlieBunn1/XCT-Scripts/README.md

 #### `xct_unet_training.ipynb`
 Trains a U-Net (`segmentation_models`, Keras/TensorFlow backend, ResNet34 encoder) on the hand-corrected ground-truth slices from `xct_membrane_segmentation.ipynb`, using random augmented patches given how few labelled slices there typically are early on.
 Runs tiled sliding-window inference over the remaining unlabelled samples and saves predictions for use back in the annotation notebook.
 Designed to be re-run periodically as the ground-truth set grows.

+#### `xct_3d_viewer.ipynb`
+Loads a downsampled version of `full_stack_masks/` (written by `xct_unet_training.ipynb`) — and optionally the raw stack alongside it — into napari's 3D view for a quick interactive look at the segmented volume.
+The full stack is roughly 16GB for the label volume alone, so this subsamples in z and xy to something that renders live; also supports isolating a single phase (e.g. membrane) as its own toggleable layer.
+Not a publication-quality renderer — for polished isosurface renders, PyVista is the suggested next step.

 ---

 ## Requirements